felho/growcery/README.md

 - [ ] Check pnpm audit --> Figure out how to manage updates properly.
 - [ ] Check pnpm outdated --> Figure out how to manage updates properly.
 - [ ] The breadcrumbs component is not yet flexible enough.

+## Ideas for the future

+- [ ] Check the clsx package, it could simplify writing className related logic
+- [ ] Check whether a useHasInteracted() hook is better solution then the useHasInteracted() parameter
+- [ ] Check this idea: in the case a component has more paramters, defaultProps pattern or NextJS's withDefaults helper could be better
+- [ ] Adding fields to users: isActive, lastLogin

 ## Decisions for feedback